-The roses and castles movement started at a time when other traditional crafts and trades were being replaced by mass production, and it is still going strong today.
-No-one knows exactly where the movement originated from.
-There are links with gypsy culture and folk art from Germany, Holland and even Asia.
+The ‘roses and castles’ style came into fashion during the industrial revolution, when other traditional crafts were being replaced by mass production.
+It is not known precisely where the tradition originated from; however, there are clear influences of gypsy culture and similarities to folk art from Germany, Holland and even Asia.